surma/surma.dev/content/things/webgpu.md

 Something that is quite well-known is the fact that GPUs have an extensive number of cores that allow for massively parallel work.
 However, the cores are not as independent as you might be used to from when programming for a CPU.
 GPU cores are grouped hierarchically.
 While the terminology for the different elements of the hierarchy isn’t consistent across vendors and APIs, this [documentation by Intel][intel eu] gives some good insight that applies generally to today’s GPUs: The lowest level in the hierarchy is the “Execution Unit” (EU), which has seven [SIMT] cores.
 That means it has seven cores that operate in lock-step and always execute the same instructions.
 They do, however, each have their own registers and even stack pointer.
 This is also the reason why GPU performance expertes avoid branches (like using `if`/`else`): Unless all cores take the same branch, all cores have to execute _both_ branches, as they all have to execute the same instructions.
 The core’s local state will be set up so that the execution of the instructions in the false-y branch will not actually have any effect.

-Despite the core’s frequency, getting data from memory (or pixels from textures) still takes relatively long, which would be wasted cycles.
-Instead, these cores are heavily oversubscribed with work items and are fast at context switching.
-Whenver an EU would end up idling, it instead switches to the next work item.
+Despite the core’s frequency, getting data from memory (or pixels from textures) still takes relatively long — typically a couple hundred clock cycles — which are a couple hundred cycles that could be spent on computation instead.
+To not waste these cycles, these cores are heavily oversubscribed with work items and are fast at context switching.
+Whenever an EU would end up idling, it instead switches to the next work item.
 This is what I mean by optimizing for throughput at the cost of latency.
 Individual work items will take longer, but the overall utilization is higher.
 There should always be work in the queue to keep EU utilization consistently high.

 <figure>
   <img loading="lazy" width=548 height=492 src="./intel.avif">